On The Gothic Classical Music

 of David Walther

-The pop-ups to the right are divided into the following sections: Chamber Music, Keyboard Music, Gothic Ballet, Orchestral Music, Tarot Symphonies, Vocal Music, Choral Music, Gothic Opera and Critical Editions.
-Furthermore, there are music theater pieces, written in the retro tin pan alley style under the name Purple Beard above and listed under "Jo The Bagger."
+The pop-ups are divided into the following sections: Chamber Music, Keyboard Music, Gothic Ballet, Orchestral Music, Tarot Symphonies, Vocal Music, Choral Music, Gothic Opera and Critical Editions.
+Furthermore, there are music theater pieces, in the retro tin pan alley style under the name Purple Beard above and listed under "Jo The Bagger."

 It is my belief that music is mostly about emotions.
 These emotions tell stories.
 Most of my pieces have myths and tales associated with them.
 Sometimes I keep them to myself, but usually I share them.
 Music has strong visual associations for me.